Friday, July 14, 2017

 Kristen Schaal-"BoJack Horseman"-"That's Too Much, Mani"-Netflix

 Oh, I didn't know "American Dad!" was back.
 Honestly, as much as I love "Family Guy", I actually thought a lot of times that "American Dad!" was funnier, especially lately.
 Oh, "BoJack Horseman" fans, here's your nomination!
-(Sigh) I've seen a few episodes, it's funny, I don't hate.
-No, I don't think it's the best or greatest thing out there.
-I'm with the Academy on this one; I'm fairly certain it can be overlooked.
+(Sigh) I've seen a few episodes, it's funny, I don't hate it, but no, I don't think it's the best or greatest thing out there.
+I'm with the Academy on this one;

 SHORT-FORM LIVE ACTION